Baby Registry for Outdoor Parents

 Baby wool base layers for outdoor adventures If you plan on doing any outdoor activities with your baby, I would consider getting some good wool base layers.
 Wool base layers are a staple all year long and will help your baby regulate temperature, stay dry and protect their skin from sun exposure etc.

-Iksplor Base Layers have wool sets for your newborn or even premie baby.
-These sets are expensive.
+Wool sets are expensive.
 However I would argue these wool sets could also be an everyday clothing item as well.
 Babies really don’t need much clothing so why not make the clothing they do have multi-functional.

 5. Cold Weather Bunting